 - Net income (or net earnings) from the company's income statement

-- Other comprehensive income which consists of positive and/or negative amounts for foreign currency translation and hedges, unrealized holding gains and losses on available-for-sale securities, and a few other items
+- Other comprehensive income, which consists of positive and/or negative amounts for foreign currency translation and hedges, and a few other items

 The totals from each of the above sections are summed and are presented as comprehensive income.

-For a company with an item that qualifies as other comprehensive income, the statement of comprehensive income is usually a separate financial statement that is presented immediately following the income statement.
-(A company may choose to combine the income statement and the statement of comprehensive income into one continuous financial statement.)
+For a company with an item that is considered to be other comprehensive income, the statement of comprehensive income is usually a separate financial statement that is presented immediately following the income statement.
+(However, a company has the option to combine the income statement and the statement of comprehensive income into one continuous financial statement.)

-The amount of net income will cause an increase in the stockholders' equity account Retained Earnings (while a net loss will cause a decrease in Retained Earnings).
+The amount of net income will cause an increase in the stockholders' equity account Retained Earnings, while a loss will cause a decrease.